 Microsoft Remote Desktop Services – High Availability Deployment.
 (Image Credit: Charbel Nemnom)

 Windows Network Load Balancing Clusters

 It’s time to graduate and say goodbye to Windows NLB.
 NLB suffers from many serious drawbacks and should be avoided in production if possible.
 NLB cluster uses layer two broadcasts for heartbeat communication, which generates an excessive amount of noise on the network.
-NLB also lacks application awareness, which may result in network traffic being delivered to a RDS host that is not capable of handling those requests.
-In addition, NLB requires static ARP configuration for Multicast mode over routed subnet, and finally you need to make sure that MAC address spoofing is enabled on the appropriate vmNIC or vmNICs if NLB is used inside a Virtual Machine.
-Have I complaint enough about NLB so… it’s time to move!
+NLB also lacks application awareness, which may result in network traffic being delivered to an RDS host that is not capable of handling those requests.
+In addition, NLB requires static ARP configuration for Multicast mode over routed subnet, and finally, you need to make sure that MAC address spoofing is enabled on the appropriate vmNIC or vmNICs if NLB is used inside a Virtual Machine.
+Have I complained enough about NLB? so… it’s time to move!

 KEMP Load Balancers and Remote Desktop Services

 The KEMP LoadMaster load balancer is an excellent solution for providing high availability for Windows Server 2012 R2 Remote Desktop Services.
 Using the LoadMaster to provide load balancing for RDSH server clusters provides numerous benefits over Windows NLB.
-With RDS functions enabled on LoadMaster users are able to maintain persistence even in the absence of a RD Connection Broker, including better service health checks, granular traffic delivery and accurate load balancing that can monitors resource consumption on RD Session Hosts to ensure that servers are not overloaded with connections.
+With RDS functions enabled on LoadMaster users are able to maintain persistence even in the absence of an RD Connection Broker, including better service health checks, granular traffic delivery, and accurate load balancing that can monitor resource consumption on RD Session Hosts to ensure that servers are not overloaded with connections.

 N.B.
 For more details on using RD Session Host without RD Connection Broker, please refer to the following Microsoft link.